lzcn/LPAE-Net/README.md

      python setup.py install
      ```

-   > This code may looks redundant since I move some implementation to other responsitories.
-You can simply use and modify the implementation of LPAE-Net to fit your requirement in `models/lpae_net.py` if you like.

 3. In each folder of `outfit-datasets`, use the scripts to prepare the dataset.
-I will improve the `outfit-datasets` so that you can test the model on different datasets that are not used in our paper.
+I will improve the `outfit-datasets` so that you can test the model on different datasets that are not used in the original paper.

 4. Use the `run_lpae_net.py` to train or test.

-   - train the LPAE-Net
+   - Train LPAE-Net

      ```bash
-     # example
+     ./run_lpae_net.py train \
+        --cfg configs/polyvore_630_lpae_u_resnet34_nn.yaml \
+        --log-dir summaries/polyvore_630_lpae_u_resnet34_nn
-     ./run_lpae_net.py train --cfg configs/polyvore_630_lpae_u_resnet34_nn.yaml --log-dir summaries/polyvore_630_lpae_u_resnet34_nn --gpus 0
+        --gpus 0 \
+        --name train
      ```

-   - evaluate AUC
+   - Evaluate AUC

      ```bash
-     # example
      ./run_lpae_net.py evaluate \
         --cfg configs/polyvore_630_lpae_u_resnet34_nn.yaml \
         --log-dir summaries/polyvore_630_lpae_u_resnet34_nn \